JoaoGadelha/NONG/README.md

 ### `/`
 Redirects to the notes creation and configuration page.
 This page won't be displayed unless the user has signed in.

-## Implementation

-The implementation is composed of an App.js file, that calls all the other components in the app.
-The app contains 4 mains components, MyTeams, Top5, Statistics and Configure, where the three first components are present in the main page, and the last one is present in the configuration page.

 ## Available Scripts